FerriteGiant/personal-site/content/projects/charge-pump.md

 <img src="/projects/charge-pump/LevelShifter_1N5818.png" alt=""  class="img-responsive"/>

 The diode I went with is the 1N60 germanium diode.
-This has a very low forward voltage drop but the capacitance is only around 15 pF.
-The result is a very fast turn off time but no ringing.
+This diode has a very low forward voltage drop but the capacitance is only around 15 pF.
+The result, shown below, is a very fast turn off time but no ringing.

 <img src="/projects/charge-pump/LevelShifter_1N60.png" alt=""  class="img-responsive"/>